Obesity Drug Approval Tracker 2026: Status Hub, NDAs & Pipeline

 Which Drugs Have Filed for FDA Approval?

-CagriSema is the only obesity drug with a pending NDA at the FDA as of March 2026.
+CagriSema is the only obesity drug with a pending NDA at the FDA as of April 2026.
 Novo Nordisk filed the application in December 2025 based on results from the REDEFINE 1 trial, which showed 22.7% average weight loss.
 CagriSema combines cagrilintide (an amylin analog) with semaglutide (a GLP-1 agonist) in a single weekly injection.

 The FDA decision is expected in late 2026.
 If approved, CagriSema would be the first combination therapy and the first amylin-based drug approved for obesity.
 The REDEFINE clinical program includes additional trials evaluating CagriSema in populations with type 2 diabetes and cardiovascular disease.
+For a head-to-head comparison of CagriSema’s mechanism against tirzepatide, see our CagriSema vs tirzepatide analysis.

 Which Drugs Are in Phase 3 Trials?